vishal-av/Gitops-Samples/GitOps-Secret-Expressions/simple-example/README.md

 ## Overview

 This is a straightforward example where secret expressions are placed directly in the `stringData` field of a Kubernetes Secret resource.
-The secrets are stored in **HashiCorp Vault** and managed through Harness.
+The secrets are stored in **Harness Secret Manager** and managed through Harness.

 ## What's Included